6 Innovation & Idea Management Software (2025 Comparison)

 When teams use software that doesn’t support each stage of the innovation strategy, they end up using a hodgepodge of tools (like whiteboarding software, project management software, or team communication apps) to oversee the following steps and collaborate through incubation and implementation.

-That’s why choosing a comprehensive, flexible innovation management platform is so important: you don’t need to purchase and manage multiple software solutions; you can consolidate everything you need for your strategies in one hub.
+That’s why choosing a comprehensive, flexible innovation management platform is so important: instead of purchasing and managing multiple software solutions, you can consolidate everything you need for your innovation strategies in one hub.

 Whiteboarding tools